iantpryor/map/README.md

 # map
-Creating a map in javascript based on automata
+Creates a map in javascript based on cellular automata

 Start by clicking Generate to get an overall shape